How Zero Fraud Liability Policy Protects Your Credit Card

 Catching Fraud on Your Account

 Your credit card issuer may offer complimentary fraud detection services to proactively notify you of potential fraud to your account.
-Once you sign up, you'll receive a text, email, or phone call that alerts you to credit card activity outside your normal spending habits.
+Once you sign up, you'll receive a text, email, or phone call that alerts you to any credit card activity outside your normal spending habits.
 Discover, for example, will occasionally ask you to verify unusual activity when you log on to your online account.
 Contact your credit card issuer to find out if a service like this is available for your account.

-Zero Liability Exceptions
+Zero Fraud Liability Exceptions

 Make sure you read the fine print of your credit card agreement to find out if any restrictions apply.
 For example, Visa USA's zero fraud liability only applies to cards issued in the United States.
 MasterCard requires that you have used "reasonable care in protecting your card from loss or theft."